Active Directory: Differences between Domain Local, Global, Universal Groups

 Global Groups: can ONLY contain users from a single domain – no external domains.
 These groups can be used in any trusted external domains from the ingress direction of external (consumer) to internal (source).

-Universal Groups: may contain accounts and other local, global, or universal groups from the same domain, and they can be used by resources in any domain in the forest with trusts.
-Unlike Global, Universal groups can be changed frequently without causing global catalog replication.
+Universal Groups: may contain other local, global, or universal groups from the same domain, and they can be used by resources in any domain in the forest with trusts.
+Similar to Global, only users within the local domain can be added.
+However, unlike Global, Universal groups can be changed frequently without causing global catalog replication.